wmeints/website/posts/2017-10-21/machine-learning-tips-how-to-quickly-create-a-bag-of-words.md

 ---
-title: 'Machine learning tips: How to quickly generate a bag of words'
+title: "Machine learning tips: How to quickly generate a bag of words"
 category: Machine Learning
-datePublished: '2017-10-21'
+datePublished: "2017-10-21"
-dateCreated: '2017-10-20'
+dateCreated: "2017-10-20"
 ---

 <!--kg-card-begin: markdown--><p>Natural language processing is all about text.
 But it doesn't use the text itself.
 You need vectors of numbers, for example a bag of words.
 This can be easily built with a dictionary and some for loops.
 But there is an easier way.</p>
 <h2 id="nlpisaboutnumbers">NLP is about numbers</h2>
 <p>For those who haven't done anything with natural language processing it may sound weird that when you want to classify a piece of text you need vectors of numbers to do so.
 This has to do with the fact that machine learning is a mathematical concept and not a linguistic concept.</p>